bcarmo-caio/k128/README.md

 ## Tests
 Tests have been done using files of small (less than 128 bytes), medium (some
-kylobytes and megabytes) and large (some gigabytes) files using the following
+kilobytes and megabytes) and large (some gigabytes) files using the following
 machine:
 Linux  2.6.32-5-686 #1 SMP Mon Mar 26 05:20:33 UTC 2012 i686 GNU/Linux
 Debian Stable (Squeeze)